ppoffice/Hozz/README.md

 * Export hosts file to [Surge](https://surge.run/manual/) config file

 ## Known Issues
+* Cannot save changes when switch to other hosts while the code editor has the focus
 * Experience an error dialog when exiting on some occasions
 * Wrong window height/width when maximized on Windows
 * Window get ghost shadows sometimes on OS X